-Once your training initiatives are underway and your agents are rockin’ and rollin’ on their way to giving better service, dig into the specifics of your survey feedback.
+Once your training initiatives are underway and your agents are rockin’ and rollin’ on their way to better service, dig into the specifics of your survey feedback.
 See how many surveys customers filled out over the course of the 30 days.
 Take note of your one and two-star scores, paying close attention to the open-ended feedback paired with those scores.

 Use your detailed feedback to predict future customer patterns, and better plan and train your agents for those.

-Look at the systems and processes you have in place, too.
 See how you can help your team work more efficiently.
 Speed up your average speed of answer by rerouting overflow calls to different sets of agents, and make sure your skills-based routing is working for you, not against you.

 Expedite support interactions for your previously frustrated customers.

 While your agents are focused on improving KPIs, be proactive with your group of frustrated customers.
 Reach out personally to those who’ve left unsatisfied reviews and didn’t get the help they needed.
 Assure them you don’t take their feedback lightly and their happiness is your top concern.
-Afterwards, mark these customers as high-priority cases.
-Then, the next time those customers reach out for help and pop up in your agents’ queues, they’ll get gracious help instantly.
+After, mark these customers as high-priority cases.
+Then, the next time those customers reach out for help and pop up in your agents’ queues, they’ll get gracious service instantly.